JakobLewis/mage-stash/README.md

 # mage-stash

-Customisable content management system written in TypeScript.
+Plugin-based content management system written in TypeScript.

 > **WARNING:** This program arbitrarily executes all JavaScript files in `./lib/plugins` when passed `--autoload` as an argument, such as during `npm run build`.

 ## General Goals

-- Secure plugin autoloading + hot-reloading
 - Stabilised API
 - Documentation
 - Complete test coverage